-The final list of assets that need to be disposed of will be tabled to Council before June 2022 and Council will then decide whether it should be sold at an auction, sold by price written quotation or another procurement process.
-Kai !Garib Municipality still has assets in our possession that were written off in previous financial years that should be donated to schools and other organizations in the Kai !Garib Municipal area.
+The final list of assets that need to be disposed of will be tabled to Council once the audit process is finalized.
+Council will then decide whether it should be sold at an auction, sold by price written quotation or another procurement process.
+Kai !Garib Municipality still has assets in our possession that were written off in previous financial years and is in the process of gathering all these assets to put on auction.